Children in Andhra Pradesh

-UNICEF is building the capacities of state and district officials for effective implementation of the sanitation programme, including timely delivery of services.
-In alliance with the public and private sector and civil society organizations, UNICEF is looking to create a large pool of swachh grahis (sanitation volunteers) in districts, blocks and gram panchayats to campaign for the creation of sustainable open defecation free communities.
+UNICEF is building the capacities of state and district officials for the effective implementation of the sanitation programme and timely delivery of services.
+UNICEF is creating a pool of master trainers in districts and through them reaching out, to blocks and gram panchayats to create sustainable open defecation-free plus communities.

-UNICEF continues to build on systemic capacity to implement child-friendly teaching methods at scale for improved learning outcomes for children.
-Priority is given to strengthen implementation of social protection schemes that enable parents to send their children to school.
+UNICEF continues to build on the systemic capacity to implement child-friendly teaching methods at scale for improved learning outcomes for children.
+Priority is given to strengthening implementation of social protection schemes that enable parents to send their children to school.

 UNICEF works with the state to strengthen enforcement of laws to prevent child marriage and focuses on placing violence against children and child marriage in the public agenda to generate dialogue and make the issue increasingly visible and politically important.